Rick10119/Demand-Response-Potential-Assessment-through-AI-and-Simulation/README.md

 # DPAAS: A Data-Driven Framework for Assessing Building Demand Response Potential at Scale

-This repository contains the code for the paper "DPAAS: A Data-Driven Framework for Assessing Building Demand Response Potential at Scale," submitted to IEEE PESGM 2025.
+This repository contains the code for the paper:

+Ruoxu Chen, Zhuofan Tang, Ruike Lyu, Qingrong Zheng, Haotian Song, Hongye Guo*.
+Combining AI and Simulation to Assess Building Demand Response Potential at Scale.
+2025 IEEE 5th International Conference on Advances in Electrical, Electronics and Computing Technology (EECT 2025), Guangzhou, China: IEEE; 2025. (accepted, Best Paper)

 ## Table of Contents